Flame and Fire Tattoo Meanings, Designs, and Ideas

 Design Options for Fire or Flame Tattoos

 - Most importantly, these tattoos don't have to be red, orange, and yellow.
 You can choose to have your blaze inked in any color you choose.
 Blue and black are obvious and popular options, but I've seen other colors, too.

-- A tattoo might portrayed solely as flames, or sometimes with smoke.
+- A tattoo might be portrayed solely as flames, or sometimes with smoke.

 - Flames and fire are often inked with skulls, dragons, phoenixes, crosses, demons, hearts, and barbed wire.

-- Flames are a popular choice among bikers and can be associated to Harley Davidson Motorcycles.
+- Flames are a popular choice among bikers and can be associated with Harley Davidson Motorcycles.

 - Fire and flames are commonly used in firefighter tattoos.
 Some may get a firefighter helmet tattooed with flames or get their logo or station number inked on.

 - If you want flames put on any symbol, it can be done.
 The options are endless.